amitds1997/remote-nvim.nvim/README.md

    dependencies = {
        "nvim-lua/plenary.nvim",
        "MunifTanjim/nui.nvim",
+       "rcarriga/nvim-notify",
        -- This would be an optional dependency eventually "nvim-telescope/telescope.nvim",
    }
 }
 ```

+After installation, run `:checkhealth remote-nvim` to verify that you have everything
+you need.

 ## ⚙️ Configuration